Ztifitz/Final-Project/README.md

 **Interactive elements:**

 The month, quarter and year will be selected from a drop down menu to change the graph.
+Tableau dashboard can be found [here.](https://public.tableau.com/app/profile/anna.rocha/viz/aapl_stock_predictions/final_project)

 **Other elements:**